Liuxj-Anya/Liuxj-Anya.github.io/_pages/about.md

   limit: 3
 ---

 Hi!
-I am Xinjing Liu (刘新敬).
+I am Xinjing Liu (柳心敬).
 I am currently a first-year Ph.D. student in Artificial Intelligence at the School of Intelligent Science and Technology, Nanjing University (NJU), advised by [Prof. Yang Gao](https://is.nju.edu.cn/gy_en/main.htm) and Assoc.
 Prof. Boyan Wang.

 Previously, I received my Master of Engineering (M.E.) degree from Beijing University of Posts and Telecommunications (BUPT) in 2026.